 Reporting awareness and consideration without equity drivers.
 Knowing that consideration went up is useful.
 Knowing which specific associations drove the increase, and which of those associations are actually causal versus incidentally correlated, is what allows you to invest in the right things in the next quarter.
 Equity driver analysis turns a tracking report into a strategic brief.

 Relying only on surveys.
-Survey-based tracking is essential for scale and trend lines.
-But surveys measure the surface of consumer perception — the associations consumers can articulate when asked a direct question.
+Survey-based tracking is essential for scale and trend lines, but longitudinal surveys have structural limitations that depth interviews address.
+Surveys measure the surface of consumer perception — the associations consumers can articulate when asked a direct question.
 Depth interviews surface the underlying belief structures, the language consumers actually use to describe your brand to a friend, and the competitive vulnerabilities that would not have appeared in a fixed-attribute rating scale.
 A program that uses only surveys will consistently underinvest in the most actionable intelligence available.

 Getting Started with Brand Health Tracking